-Academica 6340 Sunset Drive

-Miami, Florida 33143
+Academica 6340 Sunset Drive Miami, Florida 33143 Attn: President

-Attn: President

-Charter School Inc.

-ADDRESS LINE 1

-ADDRESS LINE 2

-Attn: Chairperson

-(10) The headings in the Agreement are for convenience and reference only and in no way define, limit or describe the scope of the Agreement and shall not be considered in the interpretation of the Agreement or any provision hereof.
+Charter School Inc. ADDRESS LINE 1 ADDRESS LINE 2 Attn: Chairperson define, limit or describe the scope of the Agreement and shall not be considered in the interpretation of the Agreement or any provision hereof.